K0usei/TrackXpense/docs/https-setup.md

 ## Environment Variables

-The `.env.local` file in the admin directory has been updated to use HTTPS URLs:
+The `.env.local` file in the admin directory should be updated to use HTTPS URLs:

 ```
 NEXT_PUBLIC_API_URL=https://localhost:8000/api